 Downtown Livability

-A number of issues such as fires, vacant properties, the COVID-19 pandemic, and increased homelessness have impacted livability in New Westminster's downtown.
+A number of complex issues have impacted livability in New Westminster's downtown.

 In October 2021, Council endorsed the Downtown Livability Strategy that includes immediate, short-term, medium-term, and long-term actions.